When importing undercarriage parts for excavators, how can I verify a supplier’s business registration and export qualifications?

 Core official portals

-The National Enterprise Credit Information Publicity System (国家企业信用信息公示系统, GSXT) is the first stop.
-Search by Chinese name or the 18-digit USCC.
+The National Enterprise Credit Information Publicity System 5 (GSXT) is the first stop.
+Search by the 18-digit USCC.
 Confirm the legal representative, address, business scope, registration status, abnormal operations, administrative penalties, and serious violations.
 This page tells you if the company is active and if it has trouble.

 Use MOFCOM’s Foreign Trade Operator public query to confirm the filing for exports.
 Confirm the legal name matches the Business License.
 Use GACC portals to check importer–exporter registration and customs codes.
 You can also verify customs declarations through your forwarder or broker.